 This option is best when:

-• The entities being referenced are not represented in public knowledge graphs.
+- The entities being referenced are relevant to your business not represented in public knowledge graphs

 Consideration: When using the Internal Knowledge Graph source, you can enable Exact Match Text Only to exclusively link to entities whose labels exactly match the selected text.
 This is useful when you want highly controlled matching behavior.